37 Christmas Gifts 11 Year Old Boys Genuinely Want

 TurnOnSport Orienteering Compass for Young Adventurers

-Why we like it: He memorized cardinal directions within a week
+Why I like it: He memorized cardinal directions within a week

 The rotating bezel clicks under his thumb while he checks our heading toward the mailbox.
 He's mapped our cul-de-sac with bearing measurements, labeled north on his bedroom wall, and positioned his desk accordingly.
 The liquid-filled capsule never spills despite living in his jacket pocket.